medilies/rm-q/README.md

 });
 ```

-> [!WARNING]
+> [!IMPORTANT]
-> Make sure to not call `Rmq::stage` within a loop since each call does a database insertion.
+> If you use `DB::transaction` instead of `RmQ::transaction` make sure to not call `Rmq::stage` within a loop since each call will perform a database insertion.
+>
+> Using the middleware will optimize the performance further more by not doing any query until the end of the request performing a total of 1 to 3 queries.

 ### Phase 2: Deleting the files